PBRjr/obsidian-eberron-notes/Misc Files/Homebrew Rules/Skill Challenges.md

-Skill challenges
+Skill challenges are a way to handle complex situations where you need to use a variety of skills to succeed.
+The goal is to achieve x successes before you get x failures.

-- 5 successes vs 3 failures
+1. **Success vs. Failure:** You need x successes to succeed in the challenge.
+If you get x failures before that, you fail the challenge.
-- Players can only make checks with skills they are proficient in
+2. **Proficiency:** You can only use skills you're proficient in.
-- Players can only make a check with skills they have not used previously
+3. **Unique Skills:** You can’t use the same skill twice in this challenge.
-- There are no limits to what skills may be used for what situations, as long as the player has a reasonable explanation for how a skill would help them succeed.
+4. **Creative Solutions:** Besides what was just stated, there's no limit to what skills you can use, as long as you have a reasonable explanation for how the skill helps you in the situation.

-- **Aid.** Once/player/skill challenge a player may aid another players skill check.
-They may only do so if they are proficient in the skill they are using to aid, and if they pass a skill check with that skill.
-Success grants the original player advantage on their skill check.
+**Aid:** You can aid another player's check, but this is limited to once per player per challenge.
+You must be proficient in the skill you're using to aid, and it must logically make sense.
+Any number of players may aid a single skill check.
+To grant aid, make a skill check, and take the modifier value (MV = (total - 10) / 2 )) of the total roll and subtract/add it to the DC of the original skill check.

 - Procedure:
 	- DM tells the players they are entering a skill challenge and explains the rules.